 - Nature of surrounding supporting structure; etc.

 Scaffolding design should consider the worst load combination expected during its service period.
-Dead (Weight of Structural members), Live loads (Weight of Persons), and Occasional loads (wind, earthquake, snow, etc)to be considered.
+Dead (Weight of Structural members), Live loads (Weight of Persons), and Occasional loads (wind, earthquake, snow, etc) are to be considered.

-To avoid cracking of the floor the beam deflection must be limited within 1/360 of the span.
+To avoid cracking the floor the beam deflection must be limited to 1/360 of the span.
 Scaffolding where heavy loads are expected must be checked for this deflection criteria.

 Scaffolding Hazards and Risks